S-Group’s groceries logistics centre in Sipoo - sustainable hybrid energy concept

 Effective energy production

-Already, a large portion of all of the products sold in S-Group’s grocery stores move in and out of the logistics centre.
+Over 30 % of all grocery and consumer products in Finland pass through the centre.
 It has been clear from the start that the building also has very precise cooling energy needs.
 The centre has rooms that are +5, –9 and –40 °C, for instance.

 “It is my job to increase the efficiency and rationalise the energy use of the entire logistics centre, taking into account the storage requirements of the products.
 We have been able to agree with Adven on smart approaches where we always use a cost-effective and environmentally friendly form of energy,” says S-Group’s Energy Manager Miika Kakko.